NEW: The plane's flight data recorder and cockpit voice recorder have been found in good condition, a search agency official says

-Helicopters are being deployed to the densely forested area in the eastern Indonesian province of Papua to begin the evacuation process, he said.
+Helicopters are being deployed to the remote area in the eastern Indonesian province of Papua to begin the evacuation process, authorities said.

-The airliner, operated by the Indonesian carrier Trigana Air Service, lost contact with air traffic control Sunday about half an hour into a short flight from the provincial capital to a town in the mountains.
+The airliner lost contact with air traffic control Sunday about half an hour into a short flight from Papua’s provincial capital to a town in the mountains.

-Search planes spotted debris on a mountainside Monday, but efforts to try to reach it on foot and by helicopter were suspended until Tuesday because of fog.
+Search planes spotted debris on a mountainside Monday, but efforts to reach it on foot and by helicopter were suspended until Tuesday because of bad weather.

 Report of crash from villagers